bgplab/bgplab/docs/3-upcoming.md

 ## BGP in Service Provider Networks

 * Build a simple service provider network with IBGP
-* Use BGP route reflectors to reduce the number of IBGP sessions
 * Use a hierarchy of route reflectors
 * Build a transit autonomous system using BGP communities to change routing policies
 * Reduce routing instabilities with BGP route flap dampening